Sources of law

 The commercial court hears cases according to the written procedure rules, whereas the consumer court follows a simplified procedure.
 The main difference is the number of submissions that must be filed before the court progresses to trial on the merits.
-In the written procedure rules the parties can exchange two submissions.
-In the simplified proceedings only one submission can be exchanged.
+Under the written procedure rules, the parties can exchange two submissions.
+In simplified proceedings, only one submission can be exchanged.

 In either case, proceedings start with a written plaint petition and deposit of an advance payment for the court fees and expenses.
 The claim petition must include some elements such as the:

 - Turkish ID number of the claimant and passport numbers of non-Turkish claimants.